-Jiajie Zhang is Dean and Dr. Doris L. Ross Professor at the School of Biomedical Informatics, University of Texas Health Science Center at Houston.
-He is the Principal Investigator of the ONC funded SHARP project on Patient-Centered Cognitive Support and the Director of the National Center for Cognitive Informatics and Decision Making in Healthcare (nicknamed SHAPRC), which was funded by a $15 million grant from ONC under the SHARP program to lead the national effort on EHR usability, workflow, and cognitive support.
+Jiajie Zhang is Dean and Glassell Family Foundation Distinguished Chair in Informatics Excellence, at the School of Biomedical Informatics at the University of Texas Health Science Center at Houston (UTHealth).
+He is also the Director of the National Center for Cognitive Informatics and Decision Making in Healthcare (nicknamed SHAPRC), which was funded by a $15 million grant from ONC under the SHARP program to lead the national effort on EHR usability, workflow, and cognitive support.
 He is also the Director of Usability at the Texas Gulf Coast Regional Extension Center for Health IT.
 Dr. Zhang is an elected Fellow of American College of Medical Informatics.
-He will serve as the Director of the AMIA-UTH 10x10 program.
+He will serve as the Director of the AMIA-UTHealth 10x10 program.

-Dr. Zhang has more than 30 years of research, education, product development, and consulting experience in biomedical informatics, human-centered design, decision making, and information visualization.
-He has authored more than 150 publications.
-He has been the principal investigator or co-investigator on dozens of grants from ONC, NASA, Office of Naval Research, Army, NIH, AHRQ, James S. McDonnell Foundation, State of Texas, and other funding agencies (totaling $37 million as PI).
+Dr. Zhang has more than 30 years of research, education, product development, and consulting experience in biomedical informatics, cognitive science, usability, patient safety, decision making, and biomedical big data.
+He has authored more than 170 publications.
+He has been the principal investigator or co-investigator on numerous grants from ONC, NASA, Office of Naval Research, Army, NIH, AHRQ, James S. McDonnell Foundation, State of Texas, and other funding agencies (totaling $37 million as PI).